 I soon learned that it wasn't a mistake.
 African American designers were grossly underrepresented in fashion.
 It was sad.
 It was infuriated.
 I couldn't sleep at night.
 I bought books upon books to help me understand.
 One of the books I bought was Blacks in the History of Fashion by Lois Alexander Lane.
 It all clicked.
 Lois Alexander Lane passed away the year I started HFR.
 Her goal was to preserve the African American legacy in fashion design.

 Because of her, the Smithsonian now has a full collection of designs by African Americans.

 I had found my purpose.
 I had found my reason for moving to New York.
 Now I had to figure out how to push this forward.

-In addition to fashion show, we launched pop up shop, blogger and editor events that allowed designers to connect with that audience, and we even started to get brands to sponsor our events.
+In addition to a fashion show, we launched a pop-up shop, blogger, and editor events that allowed designers to connect with that audience, and we even started to get brands to sponsor our events.
 Thank God, because I had spent every penny of my savings pursuing this passion that I hoped would make a difference for designers of color.

 My desire is the same.
 I want designers of color to have the same impact, opportunities, and connections as every other designer.
 Each year, I'm thinking of new ways to make this happen.